Sound Therapy: Calming Frequencies for Anxiety Relief

 What is the best frequency for anxiety?

-No one optimal frequency exists for anxiety.
-Many people explore ranges of resonance frequencies rather than exact numbers.
-Comfort, volume, and consistency matter more than choosing a specific Hz value.
+There is no single best frequency for anxiety.
+Many people explore ranges instead of exact numbers, focusing on what feels calming to their body.
+Comfort, consistency, and volume tend to matter more than choosing a specific Hz value.

-Is a higher or lower Hz frequency better for anxiety?
+Is a higher or lower frequency better for anxiety?

-People often associate lower frequencies with grounding and relaxation, while higher frequencies may support emotional balance.
-Responses vary, so starting gently is key.
+Lower frequencies are often associated with grounding and physical relaxation, while higher frequencies may support emotional calm.
+Individual response varies, so starting gently and adjusting based on comfort is recommended.

 Related articles